 If you want a silky sauce mix a teaspoon of cornflour with a tablespoon of water and add in the end.
 Or leave it out altogether for a pure unmixed version of this easy sauteed apples.

 Adjust the sweetness to your liking.
 I used Red Delicious apples and they are already sweet.
 If you want to use sugar brown sugar is the best.
-About 3 tbsp or a 1/4 cup would be sufficient.
+About 3 tablespoon or a ¼ cup would be sufficient.
 Melt the butter and add the sugar and let it dissolve.

 Sweet apples are the best.
 Red delicious, Gala and Jonagold variety are some I use.
 The green apples like Granny Smith are tart and need more sweetness.
 If tart and sweet is your thing, balance the tartness by adjusting the amount of maple syrup or sugar.